minoobeyzavi/Twinkle/README.md

 </br>
 ## Future Direction

-Offering <b>Transformative Suggestions</b> on tweets before they are posted.
+Offering <b>Transformative Suggestions</b> for tweets before they are posted.
 ```
 "JFK: I would never lie to you"  ->  "I have integrity for greater good”
 ```